forkjoseph/EECS589/README.md

 databases, distributed systems, and networking).

 ### Textbook
-This course has no textbooks.
+This course has no textbook.
 We will read recent papers from SIGCOMM 2018, Mobicom 2018, and NSDI 2019 to understand trends in networking research.

 ## Tentative Schedule and Reading List